google-research/runtime-error-prediction/README.md

 <details>
   <summary>Additional setup details</summary>

+  To start a Cloud TPU:

+  1. Set DEFAULT_PROJECT in [gcp.py](core/distributed/gcp.py) to your GCP project name.
+  2. You can then run `python -m core.distributed.gcp tpu_up_n --n=1 --offset=0` to start n Cloud TPUs, billed to your GCP project. (`--offset` is used to determine the names and zones of the tpus; `--n` indicates how many TPUs to start).
+This requires that gcloud is set up locally.

-  To mount the Python Runtime Errors dataset bucket locally, run the following:
+  To mount the Python Runtime Errors dataset bucket, run the following:

   ```bash
   # Connect to GCS Bucket for data